scope-ink/docs/content/company-information/5-which-gitHosts-does-scope-support.md

 ---
 title: "Which Git Hosts are supported?"
-metaTitle: "Which Git Hosts are Supported? - Scope Docs"
+metaTitle: "Which Git Hosts are supported? - Scope Docs"
-metaDescription: "Which Git Hosts does Scope.ink Support?"
+metaDescription: "Which Git Hosts does Scope.ink support?"
 ---

 GitHub, GitHub Enterprise (beta) & GitLab (beta).